shopware/docs/guides/plugins/apps/app-sdks/php/05-http-client.md

 # Making HTTP requests to the Shop

-The SDK provides a simple HTTP Client to make requests to the Shopware server.
-For you need the Shop entity
-which you can get using the ShopResolver from the current request or use the ShopRepository to get one by id.
+The SDK offers a simple HTTP client for sending requests to the Shopware server.
+To utilize it, you will require the Shop entity, which you can obtain by using the `shopResolver` from the current request.
+Alternatively, you can use the `ShopRepository` to obtain the Shop entity by its ID.

 ```php
 $app = new AppConfiguration('Foo', 'test', 'http://localhost:6001/register/callback');